wenzhaojia2000/slowed-down-sudoku-bruteforcer/README.md

 Tests are stored in the `tests/` directory and are performed inside the browser using [Mocha](https://mochajs.org/) as the test framework with [Chai](https://www.chaijs.com/) as an assertion library.

-To test, simply open `tests/index.html` in your browser.
+To test, navigate to the `tests/` subdirectory in your browser (e.g. `http://localhost:8000/tests/`).

 ## To-do

+- Prevent freezing when pressing the "skip to end" (+∞) button for sudokus that take a long time to solve with the algorithm using asynchronous programming.
 - Add ability to solve "X-type" and "Window-type" sudokus.
-- Prevent freezing when pressing the "skip to end" (+∞) button for sudokus that take a long time to solve with the algorithm using asynchronous programming.